siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - RDS event notification can only send data to an Amazon SNS topic, and not directly to a Lambda function
 - **Enhanced Monitoring** - provides metrics in real time for the operating system (OS) that your DB instance runs on, stored for 30 days in the CloudWatch Logs.
 - When **failing over**, Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.
+- increase the disk space **without downtime** - enable storage autoscaling.

 #### Aurora

 - **Amazon Aurora Global Database** - is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
 It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
 - use **custom endpoint** to map each connection to the appropriate instance or group of instances based on your use case.
 - **Amazon Aurora Serverless cluster** - on-demand, auto-scaling configuration for Amazon Aurora.
 Meet the needs of the application’s peak load and scales back down when the surge of activity is over.

+##### Aurora Endpoint Type

+- Cluster Endpoint – The Cluster Endpoint connect your application to the current primary DB instance for that DB cluster. ...
+- Reader Endpoint – The Reader Endpoint load-balances connections across the pool of available Read Replicas. ...
+- Instance Endpoints – An Instance Endpoint connects to a specific instance in the cluster.
+- Custom endpoint – A custom endpoint for an Aurora cluster represents a set of DB instances that you choose

 ### S3